Morton Sobell: Biography

 In 1945 Sobell married Helen Levitov (1918–2002), who brought her daughter Sydney Gurewitz, born during her previous marriage.
 The new couple soon had a son Mark together.

 After David Greenglass, Ethel Rosenberg's brother, was arrested on charges of espionage, Sobell and his family fled to Mexico on June 22, 1950.
 He fled with his wife Helen, infant son Mark Sobell, and Helen's daughter Sydney from her previous marriage.
 They lived under assumed names.
 Sobell tried to travel to Europe, but without proper papers he was not able to leave.
 On August 16, 1950, Sobell and his family were abducted by armed men, taken to the United States border and turned over to the FBI.
 The FBI arrested him for conspiring with Julius Rosenberg to violate espionage laws.

 There were many questions raised by progressive intellectuals about the Rosenberg and Sobell cases.
-He was tried and found guilty along with the Rosenbergs, and sentenced to 30 years.
+He was tried and found guilty along with the Rosenbergs and sentenced to 30 years.
 Both the Rosenbergs were executed.
 His wife Helen Sobell had worked with others to have the Rosenbergs spared from execution.
 She continued to work for more than 15 years to gain her husband's freedom.
 She contributed to eight appeals of his conviction on the merits, but these were unsuccessful.
 During this time, she taught science at the private Elizabeth Irwin School, a private high school in Greenwich Village.
-Sobell was initially sent to Alcatraz, but was transferred to Lewisburg Penitentiary when that prison closed in 1963.
+Sobell was initially sent to Alcatraz but was transferred to Lewisburg Penitentiary when that prison closed in 1963.

 Sobell was released in 1969 after serving 17 years and 9 months.
 It was seven and a half months before he was eligible for parole because the Circuit Court of Appeals gave him credit for the time he was in jail after his arrest and before his trial.
 His bail had been set at $100,000, which he could not raise.

-Sobell turned 100 in April 2017.

 Sobell as political cause

 After his release from prison, Sobell went on the speaker circuit, regaling audiences with his account of being falsely prosecuted and convicted by the federal government.

-Sobell's specious claim of innocence became a cause among Left-wing intellectuals, who organized a Committee to Secure Justice for Morton Sobell.
+Sobell's claim of innocence became a cause among left-wing intellectuals, who organized a Committee to Secure Justice for Morton Sobell.
 In 1974, Sobell published a memoir, On Doing Time, in which he maintained that he was innocent and that his conviction was a case of justice being subverted to serve political goals.
 In 1978 the Corporation for Public Broadcasting produced a television special that maintained Sobell was innocent of the government charges.
-The Socialist magazine, Monthly Review, claimed in 2001 that the government had presented "absolutely no proof" of Sobell's guilt, but had tried him merely "to give the impression that an extensive spy ring had been in operation."
+Lawrence Kaplan, a relative-in-law of Sobell's, wrote in a review of On Doing Time that "although the prosecution presented absolutely no proof that Sobell had any connection with atomic bomb research, he was conjoined as a co-defendant with the Rosenbergs to give the impression that an extensive spy ring had been in operation."
 In a letter to the editor of The Nation in 2001, Sobell referred to himself as a "bona fide convicted spy".